 During your next hiring process, look for these eight interview mistakes hiring managers make.

-1. You’re late: Being on time for a job interview is pretty much rule number one for interviewees yet somehow, hiring managers think nothing of leaving a nervous candidate stewing in the lobby while they peck out a few more emails.
-Nothing screams “Your time isn’t valuable” quite like keeping someone waiting.
-Short of a serious crisis (which should be conveyed via mobile ASAP), noon means noon for everybody.
+Being on time for a job interview is rule number one for interviewees.
+Yet, somehow, hiring managers think nothing of leaving a nervous candidate stewing in the lobby while they finish off a few more emails.
+Nothing screams “your time isn’t valuable” quite like keeping someone waiting.
+Short of a serious crisis (which should be communicated as quickly as possible), interviews should start on-time, every time.

-2. You’re distracted: We get it – you’re a busy gal.
-AND you’re short-handed, which is why you’re eager to fill this important role with an ace new employee.
-But your constant checking of texts and emails – or, ugh, that phone call you took – distracts you from picking up on subtle but important signals your candidate is sending.
-It also interrupts his chain of thought – and it’s spectacularly rude.
+Yes, you’re busy.
+Plus, you’re short-handed, which is why you’re eager to fill this important role with an ace candidate.
+But checking texts and emails – or even taking a phone call – distracts you from picking up on the subtle but important signals that your candidate is sending out.
+It also interrupts the candidate’s chain of thought – and it’s spectacularly rude.

 It’s bad enough to fill your job posting with unbelievably unrealistic demands: five university degrees, fluency in four languages, two decades of previous experience, and so on.
 But bringing those expectations into the interview – and dwelling on them instead of your candidate’s actual qualifications – can be confusing and belittling.
 It’s fine to be selective, but be realistic.
 For more job posting tips and templates, download Workopolis’ free Practical Guide to Writing Job Postings.